How to grow and care for banana trees

 Tomatoes require regular feeding.
-Apply granule fertiliser, supplemented with a soluable or liquid fertiliser regulary at recommended rates.
+Apply granule fertiliser, supplemented with a soluble or liquid fertiliser regularly at recommended rates.

 Regular watering is more effective than frequent light sprinkles.
 To prevent disease occurring avoid watering the foliage.
 Early morning around the base of the plant is the most beneficial method.